therahulparmar/therahulparmar/README.md

 - 👋 Hi, I’m @therahulparmar
-- 👀 I’m interested in Machine learning
+- 👀 I’m interested in the field of Data Science
-- 🌱 I’m currently learning AI ML
+- 🌱 I’m currently working as AI ML Engineer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on the projects of ML and DL
 - 📫 How to reach me ...

 <!---
 therahulparmar/therahulparmar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.